miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 > didn't think I was going to be using Gemini, not buying into the Google Cloud
 > Platform Vertex AI lock-in.
 But they're including Gemini access in my
 > $100/year bottom-feeder 2TB Google One subscription&#151;reduced from the 5TB
 > level as I break my cloud dependencies.
-It's token window size is appealing
+Its token window size is appealing
 > for digesting and summarizing articles like this.

 **Gemini 2.0 Experimental**: This is a very in-depth and interesting article!
 Here are my thoughts on it, broken down by the various themes and topics it touches upon: